 S for STOP

-and M for MODIFY
+M for MODIFY

 My patient said a little phrase that just triggered these words.
 It really isn’t that catchy, but I like the sentiments and it gives me chance to integrate the words into this post-op post.

-We pelvic health physios teach you to listen to the messages your body gives you and respond appropriately to those messages.
+We pelvic health physios teach you to LISTEN to the messages your body gives you and respond appropriately to those messages.
 So if you feel pelvic floor descent when you cough and sneeze, you need to counteract that descent by turning your pelvic floor on – I call it ‘bracing’ in my books but it is known as ‘the knack’.
 (2) If you get a bowel urge then don’t defer, make sure you try to find a toilet to evacuate your bowels using the correct position.
-If you are feeling pain (your pelvic floor muscles may be spasming and producing that pelvic pain), so remember to relax your tummy, pelvic floor muscles and inner thigh muscles and do some belly breathing.
+If you are feeling pain (your pelvic floor muscles may be cramping and producing that pelvic pain), so remember to relax your tummy, pelvic floor muscles and inner thigh muscles and do some belly breathing.

-The next word is respect!
+The next word is Respect!

-Respect the state of your pelvic floor – Has there been trauma to the muscles meaning the strength is compromised such as with Levator Avulsion (and not because you are not doing pelvic floor exercises);
+Respect the state of your pelvic floor – Has there been trauma to the muscles meaning the strength is compromised such as with Levator Avulsion (and not because you are not doing pelvic floor exercises)?;

 Respect the research statistics on risk of failure of your surgery – with gynae repair surgery in general there is up to a 30% failure rate (3,4) and if the patient has partial or complete avulsion it potentially may be as high as 80% (5);